DevopsAde/learning-git/README.md

 GitHub is the most popular hosting platform for software development and version control using Git.

-This course is split into Git tutorial and Git and GitHub Tutorial ► What is Git
+This course is comprises of

+► What is Git
 ► Setup Git
 ► Git commits